honeybadger26/last-clicked/README.md

 ## To Do

-- Store last clicked date in a database
+- Store last clicked date in a database.
+Try out redis?
 - Make it look nicer
     - Center components
-    - Make button pretty
     - Animations?